Dates for Fall 2022 Cougar Move-in:

 Due to limited space, it is recommended that you don’t bring extra refrigerating appliances.

 If you notice damage or issues in your room after moving in, you must submit a FIX-IT request within 48 hours to address the issue.
-If you do not submit a FIX-IT request could potentially be charged for preexisting damages after checkout.
-To submit a FIX-IT request you can: email firstname.lastname@example.org, call 713-743-4948, send a text message to email@example.com, or log online to AccessUH and find the FIX-IT icon.
+If you do not submit a FIX-IT request, you could potentially be charged for preexisting damages after checkout.
+To submit a FIX-IT request, you can: email firstname.lastname@example.org, call 713-743-4948, send a text message to email@example.com, or log in to AccessUH and find the FIX-IT icon.

-If you run into any issues, please visit the 24/7 front desk in your building or call them at:
+If you run into any issues, please contact the front desk in your building:

 - The Quad - 713.743.
 6044

 - Bayou Oaks - 713.743.6594